 Applicants seeking MBA admission for fall should have a complete application on file no later than

-July 1.
+July 1 for Fall enrollment (full-time and part-time) and December 1 for spring (part-time only).
 Applications completed or received after the due date cannot be guaranteed timely matriculation.

 Advisors are available for consultation about the MBA admission process, program requirements, and course selection.
 Individuals may make an appointment with an advisor by contacting 508-626-4540.